 Goal: Build OpenCV project and learn to access(read/write) image pixels.

-Practice some basic image processing functions: add noise, color reduction, image enhancement, image addition.
+Practice some basic image processing functions: add noise, color reduction, image enhancement, image addition, and remapping.

 Learn to access pixels by different ways: scanning an image with pointers, scanning an image with iterators.

 OpenCV 3 computer vision application programming cookbook.
 R. Laganière, Packt Publishing, 2017.
 [Book URL]